 - Sour cream.
 This is the secret to super moist muffins!
 The extra fat content makes them so soft and gives them a rich flavor.

 - Lemon zester.
 Use a zester to easily and quickly zest your lemon.
+Learn how to zest a lemon with these simple tips.

 - Don’t overfill.
 Fill the muffin cups 2/3 of the way full.
 If you fill any further, the muffins will overflow.